 Variance Permit Issuance, Inspections, Certificate of Satisfactory Completion

-(1) The variance officer or, for hardship variances, the department must notify the appropriate agent in writing of each variance granted.
+(1) The variance officer or, for hardship variances, DEQ must notify the appropriate agent in writing of each variance granted.

 (2) Agents must issue system construction-installation permits, perform inspections, and issue Certificates of Satisfactory Completion for systems that comply with the conditions of a variance decision.